perrystreetsoftware/PSSRedisClient/README.md

 We had a project that required a modern implementation of either an ObjC or Swift-based redis client.
 After some research, it became clear that most objc or swift libraries either attempt to implement both the socket communication and the redis protocol, or use one-off socket communication libraries.
 For example, here is one such dual socket and redis protocol implementation, [ObjCHiredis](https://github.com/lp/ObjCHiredis).
 Such libraries contain an excessive amount of network and pointer logic, and we found them prone to crashes.
 Additionally, experience suggests that pointer-heavy C/C++ code is almost certainly vulnerable to exploits.

 In order to have maximum confidence in the robustness of our socket communication, we investigated iOS socket libraries.
-[CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) was far-and-away the superior choice.
-First, it is in the public domain, so it has excellent licensing policies.
-Second, it has more than 8k stars and 2k forks, making it very popular.
-Finally, it is actively and frequently maintained.
-Thus, any such solution we considered must be built on top of CocoaAsyncSockets.
+[CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) was the choice we made, for these reasons:

+1. First result in Google searches for [iOS socket libraries](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=ios+socket+libraries)
+1. It is in the public domain
+1. More than 8k stars and 2k forks
+1. Actively and frequently maintained

-As an additional consideration, we wanted a library installable via [Cocoapods](https://www.cocoapods.org).
+Finally, as an additional consideration for our redis client, we wanted a library installable via [Cocoapods](https://www.cocoapods.org).

 Numerous Swift-based interfaces to redis exist, including: